 The biggest benefit is a beautiful, healthy smile that lasts a lifetime.
 Surgery can also improve your airway if you have sleep apnea, prevent excess wear on your teeth, and improve the balance of your face.

-Whether you need to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery can help restore your confidence and leave you smiling for many years to come.
+Whether you need to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery (corrective jaw surgery) in Hanover, PA can help restore your confidence and leave you smiling for many years to come.